 Who uses the T778 tax form?

-This form is designed for people claiming a child care expense deduction.
+The T778 form is designed for people claiming a child care expense deduction.
 This reduces your income and saves you tax at your marginal tax rate.
 Child care expenses represent a deduction and not a tax credit.

 Who can claim child care costs?

 In most cases, child care expenses are claimed by the parent with the lower net income.
 If the parents are separated and share custody, they can each claim the part of the child care costs that they paid.
-If a medical doctor certifies that the lower-income spouse cannot take care of the child, the spouse with the higher income can claim the expenses.

 In what situations can I claim child care expenses?